sfigg/commercialization-public/manufacture/desktop/boot-to-uefi-mode-or-legacy-bios-mode.md

     Some devices only support one mode (either UEFI or BIOS).
 Other devices will only allow you to boot to BIOS mode by manually disabling the UEFI security features.
 To disable the security features, go to **Security > Secure Boot** and disable the feature.

+    Some older PCs (Windows 7-era or earlier) support UEFI, but require you to browse to the boot file.
+From the firmware menus, look for the option: "Boot from file", then browse to \EFI\BOOT\BOOTX64.EFI on Windows PE or Windows Setup media.

-## Detect UEFI or BIOS mode on a factory floor
+## Detecting UEFI or BIOS mode on a factory floor

 Before installing Windows, check to make sure your firmware is booted to the right mode using any of these methods:

 *  **Use a script to check**.
 Windows PE: create a script that checks which mode the device is booted in before installing.
 See [WinPE: Boot in UEFI or legacy BIOS mode](winpe-boot-in-uefi-or-legacy-bios-mode.md).

-*  **Use preformatted drives**.
-Windows PE or Windows Setup: use drives that have been preformatted using the GPT file format for UEFI mode, or the MBR file format for BIOS mode.
-Don't include any settings to automatically format the drive.
-When Windows Setup runs, if the PC is booted to the wrong mode, Windows will fail to install, and you can begin troubleshooting immediately.
-For more info, see [Windows Setup: Installing using the MBR or GPT partition style](windows-setup-installing-using-the-mbr-or-gpt-partition-style.md).
+*  **Use preformatted hard drives, and use a method that doesn't automatically format the drive.** Use drives that have been preformatted using the GPT file format for UEFI mode, or the MBR file format for BIOS mode.
+When the installation starts, if the PC is booted to the wrong mode, Windows will fail to install, and the technician can restart the PC in the correct firmware mode.

 *  **Remove the UEFI or BIOS boot files**: Windows PE or Windows Setup: remove the files that Windows PE or Windows Setup to boot in UEFI or BIOS mode.
 When the device is booted in the wrong mode, it will immediately fail to boot, and you can begin troubleshooting right away.